sunildhiman90/KotlinMultiplatformAuth/README.md

 # KotlinMultiplatformAuth - A Kotlin Multiplatform Authentication Library

-Kotlin Multiplatform Authentication library targeting Android, iOS, desktop and Web.
+Kotlin Multiplatform Authentication library targeting Android, iOS, Desktop and Web(Kotlin/Js only).
 Currently supports Sign In with Google.
 Planning to add other providers in the future.

 ## Quick Start Sample Code